Exclusive Interview with Producer & Director Mrika Krasniqi

 NY Glam: What are your best projects to date?

 As a filmmaker I like to push myself and my creativity further with every project.
 I like to think of my best work as it is still in the making.
-Some of my films that have won awards and received critical acclaim internationally include: “Proof” (2018), “Soldier” (2014), winner of Best Human Artist by the European Community of Jewish Artists EJCP, France and the Certificate of Honor by the Producers Network at Cannes Film Festival in France; “Four Chimneys” (2013), winner of Production Award in Drita Festival in Kosovo; “Goli Otok” (2010), winner of Best Organizer in One World Fest in Kosovo; “World’s Noblemen” (2009), winner of Beset Social Documentary in New York; “The Land of Kelmend” (2008), winner of Best Social Documentary in Los Angeles Film Festival and winner of Best Audience in Zagreb Documentaries in Croatia; “Art of Cotton” (2004), winner of Best Director in Poland.
+Some of my films that have won awards and received critical acclaim internationally include: “Proof” (2018- in postproduction), “Soldier” (2014), winner of Best Human Artist by the European Community of Jewish Artists EJCP, France and the Certificate of Honor by the Producers Network at Cannes Film Festival in France; “Four Chimneys” (2013), winner of Production Award in Drita Festival in Kosovo; “Goli Otok” (2010), winner of Best Organizer in One World Fest in Kosovo; “World’s Noblemen” (2009), winner of Beset Social Documentary in New York; “The Land of Kelmend” (2008), winner of Best Social Documentary in Los Angeles Film Festival and winner of Best Audience in Zagreb Documentaries in Croatia; “Art of Cotton” (2004), winner of Best Director in Poland.

 NY Glam: Do you have any interesting Film or TV projects coming up?

-Ten months ago, I finished shooting my feature film “Proof”, which I wrote and directed.
+Almost two years ago, I finished shooting my feature film “Proof”, which I wrote and directed.
 Now we are in post-production and editing.
 We are working very hard and hope to release it in soon.
 Proof is a psychological drama, and it was shot in New York.
 This film is dedicated to the 10,000 children of Kosovo whose parents were killed during the 1999 war.
-My next feature film is called “Nik”, which we plan to start shooting January 2019.
+My next feature film is called “Nik”, which we plan to start shooting January 2021.
 I am the screenwriter of Nik, produced by Nil Production, in collaboration with Dardan Studio.
 Nik talks about a child born and raised in prison.
 At the age of 5, he is sent to an orphanage, but Nik has a hard time adapting to the new reality.